7 Factors in Choosing the Right Gear Drive Lubrication

 No matter what your application, it's absolutely essential to maintain your right angle gearbox with the proper lubricant.
-Here are six common factors that can affect which right angle gear drive lubrication options you should choose, as well as tips on proper installation and maintenance.
+Here are seven common factors that can affect which right angle gear drive lubrication options you should choose, as well as tips on proper installation and maintenance.

 1. Open vs. Closed Gears

 Your gear drive lubrication options will change depending on whether you're working with open or closed gears.

 - Open gears are installed in an open environment without being enclosed or, in some cases, enclosed but not sealed.
 The lubricant used in open gears must be sufficiently tacky–like a thicker, grade 2 type grease–to adhere to the gear teeth and offer a boundary layer of lubrication for a sufficient period of time.
 Lubrication of open gears should be applied frequently and must be applied directly to the gear teeth.